-2. Block Diagram
+3. Block Diagram

-Figure 2-1.
+Figure 3-1.
 Block Diagram

-3. Device Communication
+4. Device Communication

-The AT30TS74 operates as a slave device and utilizes a simple 2-Wire I2C and SMBus compatible digital serial interface to communicate with a host controller, commonly referred to as the bus Master.
+The AT30TS75 operates as a slave device and utilizes a simple 2-wire IC and SMBus compatible digital serial interface to communicate with a host controller, commonly referred to as the bus Master.
 The Master initiates and controls all Read and Write operations to the slave devices on the serial bus, and both the Master and the slave devices can transmit and receive data on the bus.

-The serial interface is comprised of just two signal lines:

-- Serial Clock (SCL): The SCL pin is used to receive the clock signal from the Master. - Serial Data (SDA): The bidirectional SDA pin is used to receive command and data information from the Master as well as to send data back to the Master.

-Data is always latched into the AT30TS74 on the rising edge of SCL and always output from the device on the falling edge of SCL.
+The serial interface is comprised of just two signal lines: Serial Clock (SCL) and Serial Data (SDA).
+The SCL pin is used to receive the clock signal from the Master, while the bidirectional SDA pin is used to receive command and data information from the Master as well as to send data back to the Master.
+Data is always latched into the AT30TS75 on the rising edge of SCL and always output from the device on the falling edge of SCL.
 Both the SCL and SDA pin incorporate integrated spike suppression filters and Schmitt Triggers to minimize the effects of input spikes and bus noise.

 All command and data information is transferred with the Most-Significant Bit (MSB) first.
-During bus communication, one data bit is transmitted every clock cycle, and after eight bits (one byte) of data has been transferred, the receiving device must respond with either an Acknowledge (ACK) or a No-acknowledge (NACK) response bit during a ninth clock cycle (ACK/NACK clock cycle) generated by the Master.
+During bus communication, one data bit is transmitted every clock cycle, and after eight bits (one byte) of data has been transferred, the receiving device must respond with either an acknowledge (ACK) or a no-acknowledge (NACK) response bit during a ninth clock cycle (ACK/NACK clock cycle) generated by the Master.
 Therefore, nine clock cycles are required for every one byte of data transferred.
 There are no unused clock cycles during any Read or Write operation, so there must not be any interruptions or breaks in the data stream during each data byte transfer and ACK or NACK clock cycle.